suryansh54/random-javascript-interview-questions/README.md

   <li><a href="javascript:;">
     <code>
       "XYZ".customStringMethod();
-      // How you create method like above
+      // How you create method like this?
     </code>
   </a></li>
   <li><a href="javascript:;">Accessibility</a></li>